zumasys/docs/site/jbase/jedi/mongodb/mongodb-docker-quickstart/README.md

 * Linux (Centos 7, RedHat 7/8)
 * jBASE 5.8.0 or later
-* Mongo DB installed and listening on port 27017.
+* MongoDB installed and listening on port 27017.

-## Mongo Driver install
+## MongoDB Driver install

 We need to install the latest mongo-c-driver from the git repository.